 - Male giraffes also use their ossicones during combat.

-- The ossicones of young giraffes and females are thin in size and have a tuft of hair on its top region.
+- The ossicones of young giraffes and females are thin in size and have a tuft of hair on their top region.

 - While the ossicones of males have a round ball-like ending and do not have hair on the top.